Old Germantown Academy and Headmasters' Houses: Campus additions

-Between its start in 1759 until 1888, the campus changed very little even as the school grew in number and in prominence.
+Between its start in 1759 until 1888, the campus changed very little, even as the school grew in number and in prominence.
 At the insistence of alumni, a gymnasium was donated for student use.
 The building was known as Alumni Hall and was later converted into the school chapel after the building of a new gymnasium in 1950.
-The building was constructed closest to the corner of Schoolhouse Lane and Greene Street and was built in the colonial revival style of architecture.
+The building was built closest to the corner of Schoolhouse Lane and Greene Street and was designed in the Colonial Revival style of architecture.

-At the turn of the century, GA had one of the most proactive and attentive alumni bodies in its history.
-These men proposed an addition to the 1760 schoolhouse from the rear.
-The addition was known as Sauer Hall (named after Christopher Sauer, one of the founders of the academy and the publisher of the first German bible in America).
+At the turn of the century, academy leaders proposed that a rear addition be made to the 1760 schoolhouse.
+That addition became known as Sauer Hall, and was named after Christopher Sauer, one of the founders of the academy and the publisher of the first German bible in America.

-In 1920, the academy purchased the adjoining property on Schoolhouse Lane (looking toward Wayne Avenue) known as the Alburger property, and later as the Dove House, and Kershaw Hall.
-The house had been constructed in the 1760s along with the schoolhouse as a house for one of the early masters of the academy.
+In 1920, academy leaders purchased the adjoining property on Schoolhouse Lane, looking toward Wayne Avenue, that was known as the Alburger property and later as the Dove House and Kershaw Hall.
+The Alburger residence had been built during the 1760s as a house for one of the early masters of the academy.
 Over time, it was used by different families and changed from its colonial origins into a building with distinct Victorian architectural traits.

-The house hosted George Washington in 1793 briefly during his stay in Germantown during the Yellow Fever epidemic in Philadelphia, Pennsylvania while it was the home of GA German Master, Rev. Frederick Herman.
-There Washington and some of his former generals were treated to meals and was allegedly used the house for cabinet meetings during the epidemic.
+The house briefly hosted George Washington in 1793, during his stay in Germantown at the time of the Yellow Fever epidemic in Philadelphia, Pennsylvania and while it was the home of the academy's German master, the Rev. Frederick Herman.
+Washington and some of his former generals were treated to meals and reportedly used the house for cabinet meetings during the epidemic.

-The house was bought by the academy in 1920 and was restored to its original colonial style in 1937.
+The house was bought by the academy in 1920 and was restored to its original Colonial style in 1937.
 Originally two stories, a third story was built during its occupation by families.
-In the renovation, the third story was removed.
-Also in 1937, the house received an addition (in the same colonial style) which was used for kindergarten classrooms.
+During the renovation, the third story was removed.
+In 1937, the house received an addition (in the same Colonial style) which was used for kindergarten classrooms.

-The next addition to campus came in 1932 after the death of young alumnus, Edward Wynne Moore,'1903.
-In honor of his love for his school and the generosity of his parents, Moore Hall was constructed and served as a space for the intermediate grades.
-The building was constructed in the rear of the Dove House.
+The next addition to campus came in 1932 after the death of alumnus Edward Wynne Moore, who had been a member of the class of 1903.
+Moore Hall was constructed and served as a space for the intermediate grades.
+The building was erected in the rear of Dove House.

-The last building to be built before the move to Fort Washington was the gymnasium built to the right of the Dove House (looking toward Wayne Avenue).
-The gym was built in 1950–51 in honor of the recent GA veterans of the World Wars.
+The last building to be built before the school's move to Fort Washington was the gymnasium that was erected to the right of the Dove House, looking toward Wayne Avenue.
+The gym was built between 1950 and 1951 in honor of recent academy members who were veterans of the World Wars.